ejmr/LNVL/docs/Howto.md

 Instead of names you can use [short-hand hexadecimal notation][color-hex]:

+    START = LNVL.Scene:new{
-    START.backgroundColor = LNVL.Color.fromHex("#088008")
+        backgroundColor = LNVL.Color.fromHex("#088008"),
+        "...",
+    }

 But sometimes you will not want a solid background color, because that can be bland.
 So LNVL lets you use images for scene backgrounds.
-You give a scene a background picture with the simple `setBackground` function, for example:
+You give a background picture to a scene with by assigning `background` the name of an image file:

-    START:setBackground "examples/images/Sunny-Hill.jpg"

-**Note:** You must use a colon here.  `START.setBackground` is an error that will crash LNVL.
+    START = LNVL.Scene:new{
+        background = "examples/images/Sunny-Hill.jpg",
+        "...",
+    }

+Now LNVL will draw that image throughout the entire scene content.

 ### Fonts ###